VRuskaEngine/VRuskaEngine/doc/conventions.md

 [Write Inclusive Documentation][] page from the Google developer documentation style guide.
-The latter also links to a word list for clear documentation, which, while not binding on this project, is useful in making sure your code, comments, and docs are understandable by the worldwide Monado community.
+The latter also links to a word list for clear documentation, which, while not binding on this project, is useful in making sure your code, comments, and docs are understandable by the worldwide VRuska Engine community.

 [Android Coding with Respect]: https://source.android.com/setup/contribute/respectful-code
 [Write Inclusive Documentation]: https://developers.google.com/style/inclusive-documentation

 ## Changelog fragments

-In Monado we strongly prefer if all MRs merged into the main Monado repository also includes changelog fragments.
+In VRuska Engine we strongly prefer if all MRs merged into the main VRuska Engine repository also includes changelog fragments.
 A changelog fragment is a small file detailing the changes in the MR on a per area basis.
 They are slightly more detailed then a commit subject line, but usually just one or two lines, usually